Datenflix007/Arztbrief/README.md

 # Setup
 1. Clone this repository, or Download the .ZIP package.
 2. Open index.html.
 3. Hope you enjoiy using.
-If you reconise Errors, please Report IT.
+If you reconise Errors, please report it.